Blue flower colouration: Mechanisms

 Metal complexation: Often blue flower colour is correlated with presence of anthocyanins in the complexes with metals ions.
 Metalloanthocyanins are composed from anthocyanins, flavones and metal ions in the stochiometric amounts of 6:6:2, respectively.
-Typical metals in anthocyanin complexes are iron (Fe), Magnesium (Mg), aluminium (Al), copper (Cu), potassium (K) and tin (Sn).
-Anthocyanins that can form complexes with metal ions are only cyanidin or delphinidin type, because at least two free hydroxyl groups in the B-ring are necessary to be present.
+Typical metals found in anthocyanin complexes are iron (Fe), Magnesium (Mg), aluminium (Al), copper (Cu), potassium (K) and tin (Sn).
+The only anthocyanins that can form complexes with metal ions are only cyanidin or delphinidin type, because at least two free hydroxyl groups in the B-ring are necessary to be present.

+Some flowers such as certain species of Tulipa display blue color only in some petal sections, such as the perianth.
+In the case of the "Murasakizuisho" variety of Tulipa gesneriana, the blue colored perianths originate from accumulation of iron ions.
+These iron atoms are likely absorbed early in the plants development.
+Iron ions may be transported into the vacuole of perianth cells by T. genseriana vacoular iron transporter (TgVit1) activity and complexed for storage in ferritin proteins.